 “Peppermint has a reputation for being psychologically or mentally alerting,” Dr. Mark Moss, head of Northumbria’s Department of Psychology, said in a release.
-“It picks you up and makes you feel a little bit brighter, so we endeavoured to test this out by giving people peppermint tea, or chamomile tea, which is a more calming drink and then put them through some computerised tests.
+“It picks you up and makes you feel a little bit brighter, so we endeavored to test this out by giving people peppermint tea, or chamomile tea, which is a more calming drink and then put them through some computerized tests.
 We found that those people who had drunk the peppermint tea had better long-term memory.”

 RELATED: Aromatherapy for Sleep

 When someone is exhausted during a long shift, physical activity may be the last thing on their mind, but it’s one of the best ways to stay awake.

 An article from Tonic (the health sub-site of news publication VICE) asked medical residents how they got through long shifts.
 “Once things calmed down and the hospital was quiet, I just kept moving and consumed a lot of candy,” Tamara Johnson of New Jersey told the publication.
 “Sometimes I’d even run up and down the staircase.
 Go outside and let the crisp air awaken you.”

 Tsourmas concurs.
 “Exercise outside work too,” he tells us.
 “I definitely find that the weeks I’m too tired to go for a run and just truck through my shifts I am 10 [times] more exhausted than I would be if I force myself to just jog home and clear my head.”